HIGH PERFORMANCE ACOUSTIC ABSORBER FOR A QUIETER ENVIRONMENT

 Noise can be generated from air-borne sound or structure-borne sound.
 Air-borne sound is the noise you can hear and it can and will travel anywhere where the air is present.
 A simple example of this is the sound generated from a radio which travels through the air in the form of pressure waves and is received by the person listening to it.

 Structure-borne sound results from a physical vibration of materials caused by some impact or other forms of mechanical excitation.
 This could be a hammer striking a wall or a piece of equipment striking an uninsulated air duct, for instance.
 Although you can hear the noise created from the impact, this is actually the result of vibration (structure-borne sound) that travels through a solid material (the wall) and is re-radiated as air-borne sound.

 Air-borne and structure-borne sounds are related as structure-borne sounds can cause air-borne sounds and air-borne sounds can cause structure-borne sounds when it causes the surrounding surfaces to vibrate.

-Consider the example of an uninsulated metal duct: as the surface would vibrate easily, it provides a structural and an air-borne path for noise generated by mechanical equipment like fans and chillers.
+Consider the example of an uninsulated metal air duct: as the surface would vibrate easily, it provides a structural and an air-borne path for HVAC noise generated by HVAC equipment like fans and chillers.
 It is also capable of transmitting noise from other sources in the building like footsteps in the corridor or discussions in rooms.
-The air-borne to-structure-borne conversion can repeat multiple times until the source of sound is eliminated.
+The air-borne to structure-borne conversion can repeat multiple times until the source of the sound is removed or absorbed.